NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 # {% endhighlight %}
 ```

-Trivial examples can make form objects seam very simple.
-However they can quickly get complicated for a few reasons.
+Trivial examples can make form objects seem very simple.
+However, they can quickly get complicated for a few reasons:

-- They have to communicate with both the delivery mechanism and business logic.
+- They have to communicate with both the delivery mechanism and business logic
-- Rapid change from the front end filters to them.
-If an input changes from a datepicker to separate day/month/year inputs then this changes has to be reflected in the form object
+- Rapid change from the front end filters down to them.
+If an input changes from a datepicker to separate day/month/year inputs then these changes has to be reflected in the form object
-- Error reporting. everywhere else in the system bad input should throw an error, however in the form we need to keep a track of all the errors and invalid input so we can send it back to the user for changes.
+- Error reporting: everywhere else in the system bad input should throw an error.
+However, in the form we need to keep a track of all the errors and invalid input so we can send it back to the user for changes.

-That these three issues surface here on the edge of the system is a good thing.
+That these three issues surface on the edge of the system is a good thing.
 It means that they are not issues in the core of the application.
 The error reporting in particular is a gritty issue.
-Some times you want to clear an input if the value was invalid, sometimes show they value they entered.
-Sometimes it's enough to report that an input was invalid other times you need to say too short, too long or invalid characters.
+Sometimes you want to clear an input if the value was invalid, sometimes show the value they entered.
+Sometimes it's enough to report that an input was invalid whereas other times you need to say 'too short', 'too long' or 'invalid characters'.

 ### Handling Errors